aritrashome/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection

-Worked on Credit Card Fraud Dataset from Kaggle.
+Worked on Credit Card Fraud Dataset from Kaggle.<br />
-Applied Anamoly Detection Algorithm to detect frauds.\n Check Anamoly.ipynb for reference.\n\n Used Synthetic Oversampling(SMOTE) followed by Deep Neural Network to predict fraud.
-Got an F1 score of 99.8% on training Data. \nCheck SMOTE.ipynb for reference.
+Applied Anamoly Detection Algorithm to detect frauds.<br /> Check Anamoly.ipynb for reference.<br /><br />
+Used Synthetic Oversampling(SMOTE) followed by Deep Neural Network to predict fraud.
+Got an F1 score of 99.8% on training Data. <br />Check SMOTE.ipynb for reference.